camera-traps/wildlifecamera.eu/pages/about.md

 ## What are the challenges?

-Professional researchers use CTs within the frames of a diversity of carefully designed field protocols often within spatially limited study sites.
+Professional researchers use camera traps within the frames of a diversity of carefully designed field protocols often within spatially limited study sites.
 In addition, there are a massive number of camera traps in the hands of citizen scientists, including naturalists, hunters, foresters and landowners They are used in an unstructured manner, but cover a far larger proportion of the landscape.

 ### Legal & trust issues